indieweb/php-mf2-shim/README.md

 php-mf2-shim
 ============

-A parsing library for parsing pages from a few common non-mf2 sites into the mf2 structure
+A parsing library for parsing pages from a few common non-mf2 sites into the mf2 structure.

+Currently basic Twitter tweet permalink parsing is implemented, including author and reply tweets.
+Check the tests to see exactly what is handled, usage instructions will arrive once the API is a little more stable and we’ve started using the shim on our own sites.

-## Warning!
+## Changelog

-This code is very much in progress at the moment!
-Feel free to contribute to development, or feel free to stay away from it while I keep working on it.
+### v0.1.0 (2013-06-07)

+* Initial tagged release
+* MIT Licenesed
+* Twitter tests passing, Instagram test failing
+* Tweet permalink page parsing working including authors and reply tweets